The Meaning, Quality, and Integrity of Degrees Workshop

 Kathleen Roe, Professor of Public Health and Chair of the Health Science Department, San José State University

 This workshop offers an opportunity for campus teams to learn more about how to define the meaning of the degrees their institution offers – and why it matters.
-It is also a chance to learn more about the new WASC requirement, going into effect in 2013, that member institutions include a component addressing the “Meaning, Quality, and Integrity of the Degree” as a part of their self-study for reaffirmation of accreditation.
+It is also a chance to learn more about the new WASC requirement that member institutions include a component addressing the “Meaning, Quality, and Integrity of the Degree” as a part of their self-study for reaffirmation of accreditation.

 The workshop is designed for institutional teams composed of CAOs, ALOs, deans, faculty leadership, and assessment specialists, but individuals are also welcome to attend.